Is Ethereum Classic dead? This article explains why ETC is alive and kicking and why it could be a good investment for

 What’s up with Barry Silbert?
-This is the person who is known as the main ‘Shiller on Twitter’ behind ETC after the fork in 2016.
+This is the person who is known as the main ‘Shiller on Twitter’ behind the ETC blockchain after the fork in 2016.
 Barry Silbert is the founder of Digital Currency Group and has invested big in this Blockchain project.
 He has been a fan of the ETC chain since the early days according to Donald McIntyre in an interview with CryptoInsider.

 Donald McIntyre is the head Marketer at the Ethereum Classic project and has a very close relationship with Barry Silbert from the start.
 In the early days, he and Barry Silbert used to have several discussions about ETC on Twitter.
 Silbert is very charmed of the ‘Turing-complete’ property of this Blockchain and also the philosophical approach the team has according to immutability and security.
 In February 2019, Barry Silbert announced on Twitter that Grayscale Investments has $24 million current holdings in Ethereum Classic project.

 Grayscale Investments which is part of Digital Currency group has 8 crypto funds in his portfolio.
 With total holdings in Bitcoin at $2.6 billion, Ethereum Classic comes second with $109 million current holdings.

 Grayscale Investments launched an ETC-ETF which brings in money from ‘Wall Street’ and with his relations and support, Barry Silbert is one of the key drivers behind this Blockchain project.
 Should I buy ethereum classic based upon this investment strategy?
 Good question!
 Besides, we wrote an extensive article that covers the main reasons to invest in Ethereum Classic.